Energy-Efficient UAV-assisted LoRa Gateways: A Multi-Agent Optimization Approach: Introduction

 \section{Introduction}

-As 5G networks mature and 6G systems emerge, next-generation Internet of Things (NG-IoT) technologies are revolutionizing global connectivity by enabling massive machine-type communications across healthcare, smart cities, and autonomous systems \cite{jouhari2023survey, bazzi2502upper}.
-Furthermore, it is projected that the number of connected IoT devices will reach about 125 billion by 2030 \cite{fakhruldeen2024enhancing}.
-As these connected devices continue to grow in number, energy consumption has become a critical bottleneck for battery-powered devices that will impact not only network sustainability but also global climate objectives, including the United Nations Sustainable Development Goal 7 \cite{orazi2018first}.
+As 5G networks mature and 6G systems emerge, next-generation Internet of Things (NG-IoT) technologies are revolutionizing global connectivity by enabling massive machine-type communications (mMTC) across healthcare, smart cities, and autonomous systems \cite{jouhari2023survey, bazzi2502upper}.
+Furthermore, it is projected that the number of connected IoT devices will reach about 125 billion by 2030 \cite{fakhruldeen2025enhancing}.
+As these connected devices continue to proliferate, energy consumption has become a critical bottleneck for battery-powered devices, impacting not only network sustainability but also global climate objectives, including the United Nations Sustainable Development Goal 7 \cite{orazi2018first}.

 Consequently, the deployment of low-power wide area networks (LPWANs), particularly long-range (LoRa) technology, has emerged as a promise solution for low-power, long-distance, and cost-effective communication in IoT applications.
 However, existing terrestrial LoRa networks depend on fixed ground-based gateways, which struggle with non-line-of-sight (NLoS) propagation.
 While deploying additional terrestrial LoRa gateways is affordable, it does not necessarily resolve NLoS issues.
 Conversely, satellite-based IoT solutions, such as the FOSSA system\footnote{FOSSA systems is a low-Earth orbit (LEO) satellite network providing global IoT connectivity for remote areas.
 More details at: https://fossa.systems/}, aim at connecting IoT devices to non-terrestrial networks.
 However, this approach significantly increases transmission power requirements and introduces higher latency, making it impractical for many energy-constrained IoT applications.